-- a) The following must be removed:

 - a) Headlamp,

 - b) Tail lamp,

 - c) Reflectors,

 - d) Horns,

 - e) Traffic indicators,

 - f) Mirrors,

 - g) Centre and side stands,

 - h) Registration plate / bracket and label holder

-- b) Any sharp edges left by the removal of these components must be protected by a rolled edge or beading of minimum 3mm diameter.
+Any sharp edges left by the removal of these components must be protected by a rolled edge or beading of minimum 3mm diameter.

-- a) The following may be removed:

 - a) Passenger handholds and footrest assemblies,

 - b) Instruments and associated cables,

 - c) OEM top rear chain guard and registration plate brackets,

 - d) Air injection pollution control system,

 - e) Rear fender,

 - f) Steering damper

-- b) The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
+The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
 The ABS wheel rotors and sensors may be removed.

-- Engine components can be polished, either manually or through isotropic superfinishing, in order to reduce wear.
+Engine components can be polished, either manually or through isotropic superfinishing, in order to reduce wear.